josherrickson/stats-notes-old/Stata/randomselection.md

 <</dd_do>>
 ~~~~

-`rnormal` takes in 2 optional arguments of a mean and standard devation; the defaults are 0 and 1 respectively.
+`rnormal` takes in 2 optional arguments of a mean and standard deviation; the defaults are 0 and 1 respectively.

 If you prefer uniform, you call `generate rand = runiform(a, b)` where `a` and `b` are upper and lower bounds, e.g. `generate rand = runiform(0, 1)`.